Unmatched Dominance/C887 The Abnormality of the Grass and Trees

 + Add to Library

-The girl, clad in a flowing green dress, was strikingly beautiful.
-As she slumbered, bizarre visions swirled around her.
+In another compartment, the elderly woman who had previously chastised Wu Dong watched over a young girl in her sleep, her brows tightly knit in distress.
+The girl, adorned in a flowing green dress, was strikingly beautiful.
+As she slumbered, bizarre visions materialized around her.

-The old woman sighed without a sound and deftly wiped away the sweat with a handkerchief, her touch so tender as though she feared disturbing the girl's rest.
+The old woman sighed without a sound and deftly dabbed away the perspiration with a handkerchief, her touch so tender as though she feared disturbing the girl's rest.

-"Poor child," she murmured, her face devoid of the harshness she had shown Wu Dong, replaced instead by an ineffable mix of worry and sorrow.
+"Poor child," she murmured, her face now devoid of the harshness shown to Wu Dong, replaced instead by an indescribable mix of concern and sorrow.

 ...

-As he gathered his thoughts, he noticed a subtle disturbance at the Life Altar within his Blood Qi Small World.
+"Hmm?"
+While organizing his thoughts, he noticed a subtle disturbance at the Altar of Rebirth within his little world of vitality.

-"Could it be that Taoist Chongxiao and Taoist Tianjing from the Spirit Void Sect have managed to penetrate the Star Concealing Fruit's veil with some secret arts and detect my Qi and blood?"
+"Could it be that Sages Chong Xiao and Tianjing from the Ethereal Void Sect have discovered a way to penetrate the Shadowfruit's concealment and detect my vitality?" he wondered, momentarily alarmed.

-Around it, the grass and trees on the ground seemed to thrive under a mysterious force, radiating with a vigorous life essence.
+Near this somber carriage, the grass and trees on the ground seemed to be under the spell of a mysterious force, radiating an intense vitality.

 The vegetation was growing at a rate visible to the naked eye.

-"This is a different kind of life force, not that of flesh and blood beings, but of the myriad herbs and plants," Yu Yuan mused, stroking his chin as he observed.
-He concluded that the source of the unusual growth was either someone inside the black carriage or some peculiar artifact.
+"This is a different kind of breath of life, not that of flesh and blood beings, but of the flora."
+Yu Yuan stroked his chin, observing for a moment longer.
+He was certain that the cause of the unusual growth was either the person inside the carriage or some extraordinary artifact.

-Concerned that any careless use of his soul power might negate the effects of the Star Concealing Fruit, he refrained from any hasty actions.
+Concerned that any careless use of his Soul Power might negate the effects of the Shadowfruit, he refrained from taking any action.

-After a moment, he noticed an elderly woman with a Dragon Head Staff emerging from another black carriage, her gaze upon him cold and guarded.
+After a short time, he noticed an elderly woman with a Dragon Head Staff emerging from another black carriage, casting a wary and frosty glance in his direction.

 Yu Yuan responded with an unconcerned smile and a nod to the old woman.

-Her expression chilled, she huffed and abruptly called out, "Wu Dong!"
+Her expression chilled, and with a huff, she called out, "Wu Dong!"

-Wu Dong, preferring the shadows to the spotlight, reluctantly dismounted the carriage upon hearing her summon.
-"What would you have me do, elder sister?" he asked, bowing subserviently.
+Wu Dong, reluctant to reveal himself from the shadows, reluctantly dismounted the carriage upon hearing her summons.
+"Elder sister, what do you need?" he asked, bowing subserviently.

-"Bring that young man over to my carriage," commanded the old woman, lifting her Dragon Head Staff and pointing it towards Yu Yuan through the air.
+"Bring that young man over to my carriage," the old woman commanded, lifting her Dragon Head Staff and pointing it towards Yu Yuan through the air.

-Wu Dong, taken aback, hurriedly protested, "He's not involved in this matter!"
+Wu Dong, taken aback, hastily replied, "He's not involved in this matter!"

-"Do as I tell you and spare me the excuses!"
+"Do as I say and spare me the excuses!" she snapped.

-With those icy words, the old woman retreated into her carriage, gesturing for Wu Dong to carry out her orders.
+With those cold words, the old woman retreated into her carriage, gesturing impatiently for Wu Dong to carry out her orders.

-Yu Yuan, overhearing their exchange, sensed something amiss.
+Yu Yuan, overhearing their exchange, sensed that something was off.

 "Young Master?"

-Inside the carriage, Qin Yun had caught wind of the disturbance and called out in a hushed tone.
+At that moment, Qin Yun, inside the carriage, caught wind of the disturbance and called out quietly.

 "Don't worry, continue resting," Yu Yuan replied nonchalantly.

-"Understood," Qin Yun acknowledged, without any inclination to come out for a look.
+"Alright."
+Qin Yun acknowledged from within, without any intention of stepping out for a look.

-His sentiment echoed Qi Yunhong's; he believed that even if the Wen family of Beacon City exhausted all their resources, they would still fall short against Yu Yuan, much less an elderly lady in the late Penetrating Stage.
+His perspective wasn't much different from Qi Yunhong's; he believed that even if the Wen family of Emberhold exhausted all their resources, they wouldn't pose a threat to Yu Yuan, much less an elderly lady in the late stages of Subtlety.

-Before he could speak, Yu Yuan waved him off with a smile, "I'll come with you."
+Before he could speak, Yu Yuan waved his hand and smiled, "I'll come with you."

-"Kid, her last name is Wen, from Beacon City!"
-Wu Dong whispered urgently, "She's got a short fuse, but she's not bad at heart.
-Just give her straight answers later, don't argue, and don't cross her, okay?"
+"Listen, little brother, her last name is Wen, from the Emberhold Wen family!"
+Wu Dong whispered, his tone serious, "She's got a bit of a temper, but deep down, she's not a bad person.
+Just answer her questions honestly later, don't argue, and don't cross her, and you'll be fine."

-Shortly thereafter, Wu Dong escorted Yu Yuan into the elderly lady's carriage.
+Shortly after, Wu Dong ushered Yu Yuan into the elderly lady's carriage.

-"Leave us," Wen Xin commanded Wu Dong coldly, then gestured for Yu Yuan to sit across from her.
-Once Wu Dong had exited, she scrutinized Yu Yuan with a haughty gaze and demanded, "What did you see just now?"
+"Leave us," Wen Xin commanded Wu Dong coldly, then gestured for Yu Yuan to take a seat across from her.
+Once Wu Dong had stepped out, she scrutinized Yu Yuan with an imperious gaze and asked, "What did you see just now?"

-But they couldn't prevent the seepage and detection of soul thoughts.
+However, they couldn't prevent the penetration and detection of a remnant soul.

-"I noticed the vegetation growing unnaturally fast and detected an unusual scent," Yu Yuan confessed, opting against lying.
-"I suspect something inside this carriage is influencing the plants."
+"I observed the plants growing unnaturally quickly, and I detected an unusual scent," Yu Yuan replied, opting not to lie.
+"I believe there's something inside that carriage affecting the vegetation."

-"Big sis, I'll keep my distance, but please, don't harm him," Wu Dong called out.
+"Big sister, I'll keep my distance, but please, don't harm him," Wu Dong called out.

-Then, Yu Yuan heard the fading shuffle of Wu Dong's footsteps.
+Then, Yu Yuan heard the diminishing shuffle of footsteps outside.

-"Now, no one outside can hear us," the old woman said, straightening up and radiating a menacing vibe.
-"I'm Wen Xin of the Wen family from Beacon City.
-Who are you, and how did you detect those anomalies?"
+"Now, no one outside can hear our conversation," the old woman said, straightening up and exuding a sense of danger.
+"I am Wen Xin, from the Wen family of Emberhold!
+Who are you, and how were you able to detect those anomalies?"

-"Subjects of the Silvermoon Empire, Medicine Sect!"
-Wen Xin's eyes sparkled with excitement.
+"From the Silvermoon Empire, Sacred Hands!"
+Wen Xin's eyes sparkled.

 "Hmm."

-It was then that Wen Xin heard a faint moaning from the adjacent carriage—a sign of someone on the verge of awakening.
+It was then that Wen Xin heard a low moan coming from the adjacent carriage—a sign that someone was on the verge of waking up.

-She overheard a voice saying, "Grandma, is there someone with you?
-When he's near, my nightmares stop.
-There's something about him that brings me peace, a sense of tranquility and security..."
+She then heard, "Nana, is there someone with you?
+When he's near me, my nightmares stop.
+There's something about him that brings me peace and comfort..."

-"You don't appear to have embarked on the path of cultivation?" she ventured after a pause.
+"You don't appear to have embarked on the path of a cultivator?" she ventured after a moment.

-Yu Yuan, with a plan in mind, huffed, feigning annoyance, "One doesn't have to be a cultivator to study the medicinal properties of flora!
-There are those in the Medicine God Sect who have never practiced cultivation and yet have risen to become esteemed Medicine Gods!"
+Yu Yuan, with a plan in mind, huffed in mock annoyance, "One doesn't need to be a cultivator to study the medicinal properties of flora!
+In the Order of Healing, there are those who never practiced cultivation and yet became revered as Gods of Medicine!"

-Wen Xin silently acknowledged, realizing he wasn't a cultivator as she detected no unusual soul presence or vital energy.
-She let her guard down and said, "Follow me.
-I'll show you what's causing the anomalies in those plants and herbs."
+Wen Xin silently agreed.
+Since he wasn't a cultivator, she hadn't detected any unusual remnant soul or vitality, so she let her guard down.
+"Follow me.
+I'll show you what's causing the anomalies with the plants and herbs."

 Report